NOTICE: Harsh language ahead!

 Marisa's Final Spark ends, but the witch continues to shower Yukari with every spell she can come up with to keep her focused on the sky.

-Meanwhile, Satori and Aya run closer to the gap youkai from below, aim their beams at the old zombie's ears, then shoot ten beams each.
+Meanwhile, Satori and Aya run closer to the gap youkai from below, aim their beams at the old zombie's ears, and then shoot ten beams each.

 Zombie Yukari takes notice of the attack and readies her fans, manages to block three beams from each side, but is caught off guard by the rest, which sway around the fans while trying to hit those ears, though hit the eyes or back of her head.

-The monster woman roars in pain, whines while fanning her eye and socket with both fans, then snarls when laying her eye on the grounded girls.
+The monster woman roars in pain, whines while fanning her eye and socket with both fans, and then snarls when laying her eye on the grounded girls.

 She swings the right fan and sends a shower of blue kunai with poisoned tips at the girls, then roars when Marisa's green sparks and explosive bottles strike her on the back, and turns her full attention on the grinning, bald, zombie witch.